isometimescode/coopcontrol/README.md

 :warning:
 I setup my Pi to export the BCM pins I'm using so that non-root users can run wiringPi.
 If you want to know more, see the [gpio export command](http://wiringpi.com/the-gpio-utility) and the [wiringPiSetupSys() function](http://wiringpi.com/reference/setup/).
 I also found that I needed to add my raspberry pi user to the "gpio" group.
 This is only needed for the web-facing code as it runs as a different user; if you don't use that then you can ignore this part.

+To handle this initialization when my pi restarts, I'm using the bash script in `bin/gpio_init.sh` and run it like this in the crontab: `@reboot /full/path/bin/gpio_init.sh /full/path &`.
+The output goes to `/var/log/syslog`.

 1. Copy all of the files from the repo onto your Pi.
 You can use `git clone` or copy it manually if you don't have git.
 2. Update the [settings file](#settings) for your location.
 3. I run this code in a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 You don't have to but it just keeps things separate.